Gastric Banding (Lap-Band®)

-The band became very popular because it was not only adjustable, but also removable, and did not require any alteration of the gastrointestinal system unlike the stapled procedures we perform.
-In the early years, the band became very popular, second only to the gastric bypass.
-However, long-term data show that the complication rates that gastric band patients have been experiencing over the long-term are significantly higher than those patients with stapled procedures.
-Therefore, many bands have been taken out over the past several years and revised to other procedures.
+The band became very popular because it was not only adjustable but also removable and did not require any alteration of the gastrointestinal system, unlike the stapled procedures we perform.
+The band became very popular in the early years, second only to the gastric bypass.
+However, long-term data show that the complication rates that gastric band patients have been experiencing over the long term are significantly higher than those of patients with stapled procedures.
+Therefore, many bands have been removed over the past several years and revised to other procedures.

 The band has become a niche procedure suitable for certain patients, especially those with lower BMIs.
 Indeed, it is the only procedure approved by the FDA for patients with BMI as low as 30 with at least one obesity-related comorbidity.

 Two devices are implanted in the patient: a silicone band and an injection port.
 The silicone band is placed around the upper part of the stomach and molds the stomach into two connected chambers.
 The upper, smaller section becomes the primary receptacle for food and makes the patient feel fuller sooner.
 Food then slowly trickles through the narrowed channel created by the band and is digested normally.
 The injection port is attached to the abdominal wall, underneath the skin.
 The port is connected to the band with soft, thin tubing.